zuri-lang/zurilang.org/src/standard/markdown.md

 - __breaks__ - `false`.
 Set `true` to convert `\n` in paragraphs into `<br>`.
 - __lang_prefix__ - `language-`.
 CSS language class prefix for fenced blocks.
   Can be useful for external highlighters.
 - __linkify__ - `false`.
-Set `true` to autoconvert URL-like text to links.
+Set `true` to auto convert URL-like text to links.
 - __typographer__  - `false`.
 Set `true` to enable [some language-neutral replacement](https://github.com/blade-lang/blade/blob/master/libs/markdown/rules_core/replacements.b) +
-  quotes beautification (smartquotes).
+  quotes beautification (smart quotes).
 - __quotes__ - `“”‘’`, String or Array.
 Double + single quotes replacement
-  pairs, when typographer enabled and smartquotes on.
+  pairs, when typographer enabled and smart quotes on.
 For example, you can use `'«»„“'` for Russian, `'„“‚‘'` for German, and `['«\xA0', '\xA0»', '‹\xA0', '\xA0›']` for French (including nbsp).
 - __highlight__ - `nil`.
 Highlighter def for fenced code blocks.
   Highlighter `def (str, lang)` should return escaped HTML.
-It can also return empty string if the source was not changed and should be escaped externaly.
+It can also return empty string if the source was not changed and should be escaped externally.
 If result starts with <pre... internal wrapper is skipped.
 ##### Example
 ```blade
 import markdown